 Sound comprehension and numeracy skills as well as verbal and written skills are required to address the requirements of assessment as well as a genuine interest in the industry.
-Commitment to learning in a Year 9 or 10 metal work course is advantageous.
+Commitment to learning in a Year 9 or 10 Design and Technologies - Manufacturing course is advantageous.